 Still, existing liberal democracies clearly fall short of fully delivering on the promises of the project of modernity, so a crucial issue reads: is the project to be abandoned as a whole or is it just unfinished, as Habermas and others have thought?
-Does it offer enough to justify being continually revised and reconstructed?
+Can the hypertrophies of modernity be tackled without losing its many achievements?
 After all, modernity is a normative project based on the premise that, in principle, social progress is possible and desirable.
-Our main argument, then, reads as follows: the degrowth movement may learn from the experience of past critiques of modernity by avoiding their major mistake - that is, (inadvertently) conflating a critique of modernity with a rejection of the open society.
-Against this backdrop, we follow Rorty's (1987) suggestion to base our "social hopes" on the promotion of new vocabularies: from this perspective, the degrowth movement is about increasing the range of people who use a specific vocabulary - one that revolves around notions such as "sufficiency" and "conviviality" rather than "net worth" or "efficient market hypothesis".
-We also draw on Habermas' (1984; 1987), Sen's (2009) and others' understanding of democracy through the lens of public deliberation, with less focus on specific institutions such as elections.
-By enriching Habermas' notion of the unfinished project of modernity with Rorty's and Popper's perspectives, we sketch possible elements of a liberal approach to degrowth.
-In a nutshell: Popper sets the minimal standards for the values prevalent in the open society and Rorty demonstrates how liberal degrowthists may advance Habermas's vision of fulfilling the project of modernity.
-Overall, the aim is to tackle the hypertrophies of modernity without losing its many achievements.
-In this sense, we argue that the degrowth movement needs to clarify its stance towards modernity and its different aspects, lest it endangers liberal democracy by trying to remedy the ills modernity has brought about.
+Our main argument, then, is that the degrowth movement may learn from the experience of past critiques of modernity by avoiding their major mistake - that is, (inadvertently) conflating a critique of modernity with a rejection of the open society, and thus undermining its own emancipatory agenda.
+Against this backdrop, we follow Rorty's (1989) suggestion to base our "social hopes" on the promotion of new vocabularies: from this perspective, the degrowth movement is about increasing the range of people who use a specific vocabulary - one that revolves around notions such as "sufficiency" and "conviviality" rather than "net worth" or "efficient market hypothesis".
+We also draw on Habermas' (1984; 1987; 1996), Sen's (2009) and others' understanding of democracy through the lens of public deliberation, with less focus on specific institutions.
+By enriching Habermas' notion of the unfinished project of modernity with Rorty's (1989) pragmatist perspective, we sketch possible elements of a liberal approach to degrowth that we believe is non-self-contradictory.
+In a nutshell, Rorty demonstrates how liberal degrowthists may advance Habermas's vision of fulfilling the project of modernity.1